groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/jpeg.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: ".NET JPEG Comparison API - compare documents using C# .NET"
+head_title: "GroupDocs.Comparison for .NET API for JPEG images comparing"
-head_description: "GroupDocs.Comparison for .NET offers an API to obtain comprehensive document comparison reports in a variety of applications, including C#, ASP.NET, VB.NET, and .NET Core."
+head_description: "GroupDocs.Comparison for .NET represents powerful API for collecting data about various distinctions inside JPEG images to be involved to C#, ASP.NET, VB.NET, or .NET Core applications."

 ############################# Header ############################
-title: "Compare JPEG files in .NET solutions"
+title: "Comparison of changes at JPEG images with .NET technologies"
-description: ".NET document comparison API for retrieving and displaying differences in JPEG files in C#, ASP.NET, VB.NET, and .NET Core Applications.
-Effortlessly obtain detailed reports for a seamless experience."
+description: "Collecting and representing as a report data about changes in JPEG files provided by GroupDocs.Comparison for .NET API quickly and easily.
+Business solutions based on C#, ASP.NET, VB.NET, and .NET Core could be empowered with our software to get useful data."
 subtitle: "Document comparison solution"

 header_actions: